Build a Realtime Recommendation Engine: Part 1

 String matching in Dgraph v0.7.5

 The recent release of Dgraph is packed with new features and improvements.
 Many of them are related to strings - full text search (with support for 15 languages!) and regular expression matching have been added, and handling of string values in multiple languages was greatly improved.
 All of these changes make Dgraph an excellent tool for working with multilingual applications.

 Building a long lasting company around open-source

 Dgraph started with the idea that every startup should be able to have the same level of technology as run by big giants.
 We designed Dgraph from ground-up to allow data sharding, horizontal scalability, consistent replication, and a fast and distributed architecture.
+Update (Apr 2018): Dgraph has switched back to Apache 2.0, with a Commons clause restriction.
+See new post here.
 We also dream that graph database would no longer run as a secondary database.
-By building a truly robust piece of technology, we can have our users run only one database, which allows arbitrarily complex queries while providing rock solid performance.